 To be a long-term investor, you must also invest some time in studying the markets and understanding the factors that influence their movements.
 The main markets include the money market, capital market, credit market, foreign exchange market, and debt market.
 FED and other central banks' policies, inflation, demand and supply are just some of the factors that impact market fluctuations.

 In addition, you must also assess the risks associated with any stock before you invest in it.
 For qualitative risk analysis, you must consider the background of the company, including its corporate governance and compliance, competitive advantage, brand value, and the presence of risk management practices.

 Throughout the entire portfolio construction process, it is vital that you remember to maintain your diversification above all else.
 It is not enough simply to own securities from each asset class; you must also diversify within each class.
 Ensure that your holdings within a given asset class are spread across an array of subclasses and industry sectors.

 As we mentioned, investors can achieve excellent diversification by using ETFs.
 These investment vehicles allow individual investors with relatively small amounts of money to obtain the economies of scale that large fund managers and institutional investors enjoy.

 Before you start building an investment portfolio, you should consider using the educational resources we offer, like CAPEX Academy or a demo account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.
+CAPEX Academy has lots of investing courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.